 There is a charge of \$5.00 for each transcript (unofficial or official), except for the first request, which is complimentary.
 The student's account must be paid in full and all holds cleared before any transcript or diploma can be issued.
 All requests for transcripts must be made in writing to the registrar with the student's written signature on the request as mandated by federal law.
-Transcript Release Forms are available online at www.urshancollege.org.
+The Transcript Release Form is available online at www.urshancollege.org.